HarrisonHemstreet/TIL-2023/til.md

                     // rabit hole.
 Payment.php line 35, the instance there may actually direct eventually to over here
                     // instead of the CreditCard.php file

+Systems/Client/Customer.php line 621 appears to handle each invoice one at a time by passing it through to Payment.php on the process function.
+This means that the ACH purchases probably still go through to the Singular.php file.

 # 28 February 2022